MAPP Advisors Welcomes Nolan Pittman as SVP of Operations

 NASHVILLE, Tenn., Sept.
 11, 2018 /PRNewswire/ -- MAPP Advisors, a leading payments M&A advisory firm, is pleased to announce Nolan Pittman has joined the company as Senior Vice President of Operations.
 Pittman will be responsible for financial modeling and data analytics including analyzing payments trends and identifying opportunities in the payments space.
 He will manage the data analyst team as well.

-MAPP Advisors Principal, JT Dominck, commented, "With the surge in interest in payments transactions, MAPP Advisors has seen a dramatic increase in the demand for our services.
+MAPP Advisors Principal, JT Dominick, commented, "With the surge in interest in payments transactions, MAPP Advisors has seen a dramatic increase in the demand for our services.
 Nolan brings a wealth of industry specific knowledge and business acumen to our team.
 His analytical creativity and problem-solving skills will be invaluable in providing innovative solutions for our diverse set of clients across the payments ecosystem."

 Pittman has a decade of experience in the payment processing and financial technology industries.
 He served as VP of Financial Planning and Business Analytics at Pace Payment Systems.
 His responsibilities included financial planning and forecasting, portfolio analysis, ISV partner development, product development and financial reporting.
 Before Pace, he was an Analyst at private equity firm Petra Capital Partners, an SBA fund focused on providing mezzanine and equity capital to small businesses.